French submarine Farfadet

+Design and description

-Design and constructionFarfadet was ordered by the French Navy under its 1899 building programme, the lead ship of a class of four.
-She was designed by Gabriel Maugas, an early French submarine engineer, and was built at the Naval Dockyard in Rochfort.
-She was single-hulled, and powered by two Sautter-Harlé electric motors, with a power output of 300 cv.
-Farfadet was laid down in September 1899, launched on 17 May 1901, and entered service on 29 August 1902.
+Farfadet was ordered by the French Navy under its 1899 building programme.
+She was designed by Gabriel Maugas, an early French submarine engineer, as an all-electric, single-hulled submarine.
+The boat displaced 185 t surfaced and 202 t submerged.
+She had an overall length of 41.35 m, a beam of 2.9 m, and a draft of 2.7 m.
+The crew of the Farfardets numbered 2 officers and 12 enlisted men.

-Service history
+The boats were powered by a pair of Sautter-Harlé electric motors providing a total of 300 PS, both driving the single propeller shaft equipped with a variable-pitch propeller.
+Farfardet was fitted with side-thrusting propellers (évoleurs) at the stern to assist in steering.
+They could reach a maximum speed of 8 kn on the surface and 4.3 kn underwater.
+The Farfadet class had a surface endurance of 75 nmi at 5 kn and a submerged endurance of 28 nmi at 4.3 kn.

+The submarines were armed with four fixed external 450 mm Tissier torpedo launchers.
+Two were aimed forward and the others were aimed to the rear, all of which were angled 10.3 degrees off the centerline.

+Construction and career

-The submarine is remembered chiefly for the accident of 6 July 1905, off the coast of Tunisia, which killed 14 of its crew.
+Ordered in January 1900, Farfadet was laid down at the Arsenal de Rochefort on 2 April 1900, launched on 17 May 1901, and commissioned on 29 August 1902.The submarine is remembered chiefly for the accident of 6 July 1905, off the coast of Tunisia, which killed 14 of its crew.
 The details of the catastrophe, once released by the press, horrified France and drew national attention to the dangers of submarines, which the French Ministry of Marine was at that time investing a great deal of money in.
 After the Farfadet accident and the recent British HMS A8 submarine disaster (June 1905), sailors began to refer to submarines as "iron tombs".

 On 6 July 1905, during a routine patrol en route from Sidi Abdallah to Bizerte, in Tunisia, Farfadet sank suddenly, taking 14 of her crew with her.
 Only two escaped, being on deck when the incident occurred.
 A rescue attempt failed and the crew were lost.

 Farfadet was raised a week later, restored and recommissioned on 17 December 1908 under the name Follet ("Will-o-the-wisp").
 She remained in service for five years before being stricken in November 1913.